WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 Try to gather an idea on the Hardware present on your machine and see the hardware we have on Spruce Knob or Thorny Flat

-Here are some tricks to get that data from several Operative Systems
+Here are some tricks to get that data from several Operating Systems

 ### Windows 10